cassio-morais/VideoToGifByteArray_VideoToVideoByteArray/README.md

-# Saving a video in Byte Array compressed and retrieve from Data Base, decompress and converter to Base64String to View.
+# Saving a video in Byte Array compressed format and retrieve from Data Base, decompress and converter to Base64String to View.

 raw file: 892375 <br />
 compress byte array: 860160 <br />